mohaxspb/scp-reader-api/DB_BACKUP_CONFIG.md

    mail -s "SCP Reader server is working again!" mohax.spb@gmail.com,neva.spb.rx@gmail.com,admin@scp-reader.com <<EOF SCP Reader server is working again!

-   Seems to be we corretly write a script to check if it is down and restart it in that case.
+   Seems to be we correctly write a script to check if it is down and restart it in that case.

    Nice work! =)
    EOF